rasundsbak/zoterokurs/episodes/03-zotero-and-text-editors.md

 There are other storage places too, but the above are the most important.

 **File structure and file names**
+Your data should be organizes with folders and sub folders that make it easy to fing your data, even in the future, when you have stopped working with the project.
+Store versions and backup in an appropriate and orderly way.
+Use the right kind of filenames, where you avoid space bar and special characters.
+Rememver the dot means the file ending is coming, and avoid the wrong use of period in the file name.

+**Save your document**

 :::::::::::::::::::::::::::::::::::::: questions